its-tim-lee/us-infra-avengers/README.md

 2. notebooks/02_model_training: use the prcoessed data (ie., data/processed/) to train the model
 3. notebooks/03_crewai_scada_triage: use the trained model (ie., models/) to detect anomaly behaviors.

+Note:
+- When running a notebook, you should "Select Kernel" to choose "aquaman (Python 3.10.18)" on the Jupyter notebook UI, which is the dependent version listed in environment.yml.
-> You can simply run notebooks/03_crewai_scada_triage to see the result since we've alreay prepared the trained model in models/
+- You may simply just run the first and the third notebooks since the model has been trained and prepared in models/